 Trying to understand the different parts of such a system is like navigating a huge maze with many different paths that all interconnect.
 It's a nightmare.

 Sure, I can reuse a method that performs some kind of calculation, but if I really only need that calculation performed one specific place in the code I might actually benefit from programmering that part in a simple procedural way.

-It is beneficial to think about what programming paradigms that will make things more readable and easy to navigate, but also what paradigm might be more efficient.
+It is beneficial to think about what programming paradigms that will make things more readable and easy to navigate, but it is even more important to consider efficiency.

 If the code is well written and well structured it is sometimes more easy to navigate a single file containing one or even several thousand lines of procedural code, than it is to navigate even a maze of small nested class functions.

 When code is working from within a method it is possible to test the function in isolation from the rest of the system, and that might be beneficial, but adding yet another method even though no code duplication exists and no return value is needed several places, might make the code more complicated to navigate.

 One of the nice things about PHP (and several other programming languages) is that it supports multiple programming paradigms, which makes it possible to implement many different solutions in the same application.